-If you get any side effects, talk to your doctor, pharmacist or nurse.
-This includes any possible side effects not listed in the package leaflet.
-You can also report side effects directly via the Yellow Card Scheme at yellowcard.mhra.gov.uk.
-By reporting side effects you can help provide more information on the safety of this medicine.
+This includes any possible side effects not listed in the information leaflet that comes in the pack.
+You can report side effects via the Yellow Card Scheme at yellowcard.mhra.gov.uk.
+By reporting side effects, you can help provide more information on the safety of your medication.